cs396-web-dev/spring2022/pages/_lectures/lecture08.md

 Now that we have gone over some of the principles of REST, we will practice building some REST API endpoints using some python helper libraries: SQLAlchemy and Flask RESTful.

-You can read about them below:
+You can read about them below.